Control of Static Friction by Designing Grooves on Friction Surface: Discussion

 The influence of the groove shape on friction in dry conditions has recently been investigated based on different models, where the effect of grooves is represented by the spatial distribution of the local friction coefficient~\cite{Capozza2015, Costagliola2016, Costagliola2017, Maegawa2017, Costagliola2018, Costagliola2022IJSS, Berardo2019, Balestra2022}.
 These previous works report a decrease in the static friction coefficient by forming longitudinal grooves, which is consistent with our results.
 However, the effect of the depth of the longitudinal grooves is ignored in their models, while our study is based on a realistic 3D system and reveals its importance.
 Moreover, previous studies have investigated different patterns of grooves including transversal grooves.
 Their results have suggested that complex shapes in the friction surface used in various industrial products such as shoe soles and tires and adopted on the surface of living things such as snakes~\cite{Baum2014BJN, Baum2014TL, Costagliola2017} affect the frictional properties.
 Therefore, the extension of our study to these complex shapes will lead to more efficient guiding principles for groove design.

 In this study, the parameter values for virtual materials are adopted to reduce the computational load, which does not correspond to those for real materials.
 These are selected to compare the results with those in previous simulations~\cite{Otsuki2013, IwashitaSciRep2023}.
 However, the mechanism of changes in the friction coefficient revealed by our theory in Sect.~\ref{subsec:theory_analysis} is universal and independent of specific parameter values.
-The numerical results for flat friction surfaces in Ref.~\citenum{Otsuki2013} have been reproduced in experiments of acrylic glass~\cite{Katano2014}.
+The numerical results for flat friction surfaces in Ref.~\citenum{Otsuki2013} have been reproduced in experiments on PMMA~\cite{Katano2014}.
+The occurrence of the quasi-static precursor (slow slip event, SSE) and the dependence of its destabilization on pressure are also confirmed in an experiment on PMMA~\cite{Selvadurai2017}.
 Therefore, we expect our results will be experimentally verified in future work.